Multistage Mixed Precision Iterative Refinement: Conclusions and future work

 \section{Conclusions and future work}

-Multiprecision iterative refinement, and in particular, GMRES-based iterative refinement, have seen great use recently.
-The freedom to choose different precision combinations as well as a particular solver leads to an explosion of potential iterative refinement variants, each of which has different performance costs and different condition number constraints under which convergence is guaranteed.
-In practice, it is often the case that a user does not know the condition number of their matrix, and thus selecting the best iterative refinement variant to use may require much trial and error.
-Motivated by improving usability and reliability, we have developed a multistage mixed precision iterative refinement approach, called TSIR.
-The TSIR algorithm switches between three different iterative refinement variants, in order of increasing cost, according to criteria adapted from \cite{dh:06}.
-We discuss particulars of the algorithm and perform extensive numerical experiments on both random dense matrices and matrices from SuiteSparse \cite{dh:11} using a variety of precision combinations.
-Our experiments demonstrate that the algorithmic variants often outperform what is dictated by the theoretical condition number constraints.
-This further motivates a multistage approach, since even if the user does know something about the conditioning of their matrix, it is not necessarily obvious which variant will be optimal.
+Mixed precision iterative refinement, and in particular, GMRES-based iterative refinement, { has seen great use recently due to the emergence of mixed precision hardware}.
+The freedom to choose different precision combinations as well as a particular solver leads to an explosion of potential iterative refinement variants, each of which has different performance costs and different condition number constraints under which convergence is guaranteed. {In practice, particular iterative refinement variants often work well for problems beyond what is indicated by the analysis, making it difficult for a user to select a priori the least expensive variant that will converge.} Motivated by improving usability and reliability, we have developed a multistage mixed precision iterative refinement approach, called MSIR. {For a given combination of precisions, MSIR switches between three different iterative refinement variants distinguished by the way in which they solve for the correction to the approximate solution in order of increasing cost, according to stopping criteria adapted from \cite{dh:06}.
+Then, only if necessary, it increases the precision(s), refactorizes the matrix in a higher precision, and begins again.} We discuss details of the algorithm and perform extensive numerical experiments on both random dense matrices and matrices from SuiteSparse \cite{dh:11} using a variety of {initial} precision combinations.
+Our experiments confirm that the algorithmic variants often outperform what is dictated by the theoretical condition number constraints and demonstrate the benefit of the multistage approach; in particular, our experiments show that there can be an advantage to first trying other solvers before resorting to increasing the precision and refactorizing.